Getting to Gaspésie

 Can I travel to Gaspésie by train?

-Yes, but not directly.
-From Montreal or Quebec City, VIA Rail service goes as far as Matapédia, stopping at Mont-Joli, Sayabec, Amqui, and Causapscal, before continuing on to New Brunswick.
+Yes, but only to certain sectors.
+From Montréal or Québec City, VIA Rail will take you all the way to Matapédia, with stops in Mont-Joli, Sayabec, Amqui and Causapscal, before continuing on to New Brunswick.
 Service at these stations and stops is limited, and trains pass through Gaspésie at night.
-To reach the rest of the region from Matapédia, you need to combine train travel with a bus or car.
-There is no service between Matapédia and Gaspé, and no rail serves the northern side of the peninsula.
+To reach the rest of the region from Matapédia, you will need to travel by bus or drive.

-Can I travel to Gaspésie by plane?
+Can I fly to Gaspésie?

-PALS Airlines flies to Gaspé and Mont-Joli.
+PAL Airlines offers flights to Gaspé and Mont-Joli.

-Pascan Aviation flies to Gaspé and Bonaventure.
+Pascan Aviation offers flights to Gaspé and Bonaventure.

-Chrono Aviation offers private flights from Montreal, Quebec City, and Rimouski.
+Chrono Aviation offers private flights from Montréal, Québec City and Rimouski.

-Are flights to Gaspésie eligible for Quebec government discounts?
+Are flights to Gaspésie eligible for Québec government discounts?

 Can I travel to Gaspésie by bus?